VincentLu91/VincentLu91.github.io/_posts/2020-04-18-Attempt_IG_Generator.md

 I have come to realize this problem years ago when trying out online businesses, so I decided to create a proof of concept AI data app to help brands increase content marketing productivity on Instagram.

-The data app is built with the goal of enabling businesses to grow their audiences online by auto-generate Instagram content at scale.
+The data app is built with the goal of enabling businesses to grow their audiences online by auto-generating Instagram content at scale.

 ## The Architecture of the Instagram Content Generator